 Thankfully, there is a solution to this problem.
 The WordPress Multilingual Plugin or WPML is a simple yet powerful plugin that allows you to seamlessly translate a WordPress website such that site usability is not hampered.
 WMPL can translate entire pages and menu text while retaining the typeface and taxonomy.
 It is an extremely powerful tool that is robust enough to be used for corporate websites and at the same time, lightweight enough not to bog down resource scare personal blogs.

-Free version of WooCommerce Product Feed plugin is available at: wordpress.org/plugins/webappick-product-feed-for-woocommerce/
+The free version of the WooCommerce Product Feed plugin is available at wordpress.org/plugins/webappick-product-feed-for-woocommerce/